cheminfo-py/ir-teaching-app/README.md

 ## Updating the app (admins only)
 To update the dependencies (which is normally not needed), run `bash update_visualizer.sh` from the root level of this repository.
+If you find some issues in the installation this is the first thing to fix.

 ## Admin notes